AmericanRedCross/team-code-of-conduct/README.md

 #### Behaviors that won't be tolerated

 - Verbal or written abuse.
-- Sexist, racist, homophobic behavior (whether subtle or overt, inadvertent or intentional).
+- Discrimination or actions targeting race, sex, sexual orientation, pregnancy, religion, national origin, disability, age, genetic information, citizenship status. (whether subtle or overt, inadvertent or intentional).

 #### Process for addressing violations of this code of conduct
 - This Code of Conduct is not complete and events/actions that you consider violations may not be explicitly defined in this document.
 Don't let that deter you from bringing an issue to light.